Declare Your Major

 - IBUS: Professor Charles Skuba

 - MGMT: Professor Michael O'Leary

 - FINC: Your FINC 211 professor

 - OPIM: Professor Betsy Sigman

 Other Academic Forms - Minor Declaration, Non-Georgetown Summer Course

 Today’s students have more career options than ever.
 Students must be acutely aware of their own strengths, skills, motivations, and values to develop a sustainable career plan that meets the needs of an ever-changing job market.
-The McDonough Office of Professional Development supports students in this process of self-discovery, career education, and network-building to create a career that will carry them throughout life.
+The McDonough Undergraduate Career Development Center supports students in this process of self-discovery, career education, and network-building to create a career that will carry them throughout life.